-The Group mainly operates in the PRC while most of its operating transactions are settled in RMB.
-Most of its assets and liabilities are denominated in RMB.
-Although the Group may be exposed to foreign currency exchange risks, the Board does not expect future currency fluctuations to materially impact the Group's operations.
-The Group did not adopt formal hedging policies and no instruments have been applied for foreign currency hedging purposes during the year ended 31 December 2021.
+As the Group's principal place of business is in the PRC, most of its operating transactions were settled in RMB and most of its assets and liabilities are denominated in RMB.
+Although the Group may be exposed to foreign currency exchange risks, the Board does not expect future currency fluctuation to materially impact the Group's operations.
+The Group did not adopt formal currency hedging policies and no instruments have been applied for foreign currency hedging purposes during the year ended 31 December 2022.

-CAPITAL COMMITMENTS
+CAPITAL COMMITMENT

-As at 31 December 2021, the Group's capital commitments were approximately RMB60.0 million (2020: RMB60.0 million).
-The capital commitments were mainly related to capital contribution payable to a subsidiary.
+As at 31 December 2022, the Group's capital commitment was approximately RMB60.0 million (2021: RMB60.0 million), which was mainly related to capital contribution payable to a subsidiary.